lhubbard01/VGCG/README.md

-**Visual Graphics for Computational Graph Definitions** This is a graphical user interface for developing computation graphic models on local machines.
+**Visual Graphics for Computational Graph Definitions**

+This is a graphical user interface for developing computation graphic models on local machines.
 It is intended to eventually support model definitions through the GUI, whereby their edges, in a directed, acyclic, feedforward fashion, can be used for generating an intermediate represetnation that is read by a target framework of choice.
 It is intended that the user can create network components in a modular and efficient manner, emphasizing reusability for efficient model definitions.
+Instructions: the buttons on the right side, some of them work. the ones that work are connect, linear, verbose, and build.
+Relu works ut doesnt connect to other things because it has yet to inherit from Rect, which will allow for a really easy way to communicate data verbose  tells the gen.py runtime to print all data it has stored (its internal state for data to build from)

+build writes the graph to a file in the same directory titled "local.py".

 Copyright (C) 2021,  Lyle Hubbard